Raglan railway station

+In 2012 the station buildings were transferred to the St Fagans National Museum of History.
+The museum contains a collection of over 40 re-erected buildings brought from all parts of Wales.
+As of 2024, the structure remains in storage, pending re-assembly.

 Facilities

 Though the station provided access to the fair-sized village of Raglan and its castle, traffic figures were quite modest, in the Edwardian era, around 10,000 passenger tickets were issued which steadily declined until its closure; by 1930 only 1,190 tickets were issued.
 Goods traffic also decreased between 1929 and 1935 by 354 tons but then took a dive downwards and by 1938 goods traffic handled had dropped by 3,458 tons to only 1,511 tons of freight being passed through the station.

 The station facilities consisted of little more than a single platform on the up side of the line, a small goods yard which included a little coal wharf and a cattle loading dock.
 The station was made of red bricks and the design was typical of the GWR at the time, a low-pitched, roof and a small canopy which projected out towards the platform.
 Raglan also had a small Great Western corrugated pagoda, constructed in 1910 which was used to lock up parcels and other small goods items.
 By 1912 the station had a small crane which could handle about 4 tons which was shown in the 'Handbook of Stations', published by the Railway Clearing House – although this had gone by the 1930s.

 The staff at the station consisted of three until the 1930s when the GWR reduced the staff to two in order to try to make the station profitable.